leodeslf/leaf/src/method/tdd.md

 # Test-Driven Development

-From the books:

-- Clean Agile.
-- Software Engineering.
-- The Pragmatic Programmer.

-Test-driven development (TDD) is an approach, introduced by Kent Beck in 2002, that **reverses the developing and testing process**.
+Test-driven development (TDD) is an approach, introduced by Kent Beck in 2002 as part of the eXtreme Programming practices (initially called test-first development), that **reverses the developing and testing process**.
 We first write a test case for a given requirement, only afterwards we implement the code that passes that test.

 ## Double-Entry Bookkeeping, the Exemplar